scaleoutsystems/fedn/README.md

 The deployment, sizing of nodes, and tuning of a FEDn network in production depends heavily on the use case (cross-silo, cross-device, etc), the size of model updates, on the available infrastructure, and on the strategy to provide end-to-end security.
 We provide instructions for a fully distributed reference deployment here: [Distributed deployment](https://scaleoutsystems.github.io/fedn/#/deployment).

 ## Where to go from here
-Additional example projects/clients:
+Explore additional projects/clients:

-- PyTorch version of the MNIST getting-started example in test/mnist-pytorch
+- PyTorch version of the MNIST getting-started example: https://github.com/scaleoutsystems/examples/tree/main/mnist-pytorch
 - Sentiment analysis with a Keras CNN-lstm trained on the IMDB dataset (cross-silo): https://github.com/scaleoutsystems/FEDn-client-imdb-keras
 - Sentiment analysis with a PyTorch CNN trained on the IMDB dataset (cross-silo): https://github.com/scaleoutsystems/FEDn-client-imdb-pytorch.git
 - VGG16 trained on cifar-10 with a PyTorch client (cross-silo): https://github.com/scaleoutsystems/FEDn-client-cifar10-pytorch
 - Human activity recognition with a Keras CNN based on the casa dataset (cross-device): https://github.com/scaleoutsystems/FEDn-client-casa-keras
-- Fraud detection with a Keras auto-encoder (ANN encoder): https://github.com/Li-Ju666/FEDn-client-fraud_keras
+- Fraud detection with a Keras auto-encoder (ANN encoder): https://github.com/scaleoutsystems/FEDn-client-fraud_keras

 ## Support
 For more details please check out the FEDn documentation (https://scaleoutsystems.github.io/fedn/).
 If you do not find the information that you're looking for, have a bug report, or a feature request, start a ticket directly here on GitHub, or reach out to Scaleout (https://scaleoutsystems.com) to inquire about Enterprise support.